What is Square Online?

 - Unlimited Storage on Paid Plans (500MB on the free plan)

 There is no mention of a CDN (content delivery network) or uptime reports/guarantees on either the Square or Weebly site.

-We was also not able to test the performance of Square Ecommerce due to their being no customer example sites showcased on their site.
+We were also not able to test the performance of Square Ecommerce due to there being no customer example sites showcased on their site.

 How Easy is Square to Use?

 Getting started with Square is a bit more involved than some other platforms due to it being a combined website builder and payment processor, meaning you will need to provide more information than just an email address and password, with the process being as follows: